-1 TABLES (continued): 2 3 4 5 6 Table 12 Comparison of Existing Albuquerque/Bernalillo County Open Burning regulation with RHR Requirements 7 8 Table 13 Policy Mechanisms to Promote Renewable Energy 9 10 Table 14 Financial Incentives to Promote Renewable Energy 11 12 Table 15 Programs to Promote Renewable Energy 13 14 Table 16 Policy Mechanisms to Promote Energy Efficiency/Energy Conservation 15 16 Table 17 Programs to Promote Energy Efficiency/Energy Conservation 17 18 19 Table 18 Summary of Renewable Energy Generation Capacity and Production in Use or Planned as of 2002 in Bernalillo County 20 21 Table 19 Total Energy Generation Capacity and Production in Bernalillo County 22 23 24 Table 20 Summary of New Mexico's Incentive Programs that Affect Bernalillo County 25 Table 21 All Federal Class I Areas in New Mexico
+1 1996 Baseline and 2018 2 3 4 Table 10.3 Albuquerque l Total On-road and Non-road Mobile Source Emission Inventories for Jrban Area: 1996 Baseline and 2018 5 6 7 Table 11 Prescribed Fire Programs in the Bernalillo County Jurisdiction 8 9 Table 12 Comparison of Existing Albuquerque/Bernalillo County Open Burning regulation with RHR Requirements 10 11 12 Table 13 Policy Mechanisms to Promote Renewable Energy 12 13 14 Table 14 Financial Incentives to Promote Renewable Energy 15 16 Table 15 Programs to Promote Renewable Energy 17 18 Table 16 Policy Mechanisms to Promote Energy Efficiency/Energy Conservation 19 20 Table 17 Programs to Promote Energy Efficiency/Energy Conservation 21 22 23 Table 18 Summary of Renewable Energy Generation Capacity and Production in Use or Planned as of 2002 in Bernalillo County 24 25 Table 19 Total Energy Generation Capacity and Production in Bernalillo County 26 27 28 Table 20 Summary of New Mexico's Incentive Programs that Affect Bernalillo County 29 30 Table 21 All Federal Class I Areas in New Mexico 31 Table A1 Source Categories Subject to BART Requirements

-1 Glossary 2 3 4 5 (After Malm, W. C., Introduction to Visibility, National Park Service, May 1999) 6 7 Absorption: a class of processes by which one material is taken up by another.
-8 9 10 11 Absorption coefficient: a measure of the ability of particles or gases to absorb photons; a number that is proportional to the number of photons removed from the sight path by absorption per unit length.
-12 13 14 Aerosol: a dispersion of microscopic solid or liquid particles in a gaseous medium, such as smoke and fog.
-15 16 Air parcel: a volume of air that tends to be transported as a single entity.
-17 18 Anthropogenic: produced by human activities.
-19 20 Apportionment: to distribute or divide and assign proportionately.
-21 22 23 Attenuation: the diminuation of quantity.
+9 10 11 12 Absorption Coefficient: a measure of the ability of particles or gases to absorb photons; a number that is proportional to the number of photons removed from the sight path by absorption per unit length.
+13 14 15 Aerosol: a dispersion of microscopic solid or liquid particles in a gaseous medium, such as smoke and fog.
+16 17 Air Parcel: a volume of air that tends to be transported as a single entity.
+18 19 Anthropogenic: produced by human activities.
+20 21 Apportionment: to distribute or divide and assign proportionately.
+22 23 24 Attenuation: the diminuation of quantity.
 In the case of visibility, attenuation or extinction refers to the loss of image-forming light as it passes from an object to the observer.
-24 25 26 Coagulation: the process by which small particles collide with and adhere to one another to form larger particles.
-27 28 29 Condensation: the process by which molecules in the atmosphere collide and adhere to small particles.
-30 31 32 Condensation nuclei: the small nuclei or particles with which gaseous constituents in the atmosphere (e.g., water vapor) collide and adhere.
-33 34 35 36 Deciview: a unit of visibility proportional to the logarithm of the atmospheric extinction, an index of haziness.
+25 26 27 Coagulation: the process by which small particles collide with and adhere to one another to form larger particles.
+28 29 30 Condensation: the process by which molecules in the atmosphere collide and adhere to small particles.
+31 32 33 Condensation Nuclei: the small nuclei or particles with which gaseous constituents in the atmosphere (e.g., water vapor) collide and adhere.
+34 35 36 37 Deciview: a unit of visibility proportional to the logarithm of the atmospheric extinction, an index of haziness.
 Under many circumstances a change in one deciview will be perceived to be the same on clear and hazy days.
-37 38 39 Extinction: the attenuation of light due to scattering and absorption as it passes through a medium.
-40 41 42 43 Extinction coefficient: a measure of the ability of particles or gases to absorb and scatter photons from a beam of light; a number that is proportional to the number of photons removed from the sight path per unit length.
+38 39 40 Extinction: the attenuation of light due to scattering and absorption as it passes through a medium.
+41 42 43 44 Extinction Coefficient: a measure of the ability of particles or gases to absorb and scatter photons from a beam of light; a number that is proportional to the number of photons removed from the sight path per unit length.
 See absorption.
-44 45 46 47 Haze: an atmospheric aerosol of sufficient concentration to be visible.
+45 46 47 48 Haze: an atmospheric aerosol of sufficient concentration to be visible.
 The particles are so small that they cannot be seen individually, but are still effective in visual range restriction.
 See visual range.
-48 49 50 51 Homogenous nucleation: process by which gases interact and combine with droplets made up of their own kind.
+49 50 51 Homogenous Nucleation: process by which gases interact and combine with droplets made up of their own kind.
 For instance, the collision and subsequent adherence of water vapor to a water droplet is homogenous nucleation.
 See nucleation.
+Albuquerque-Bernalillo County, NM Regional Haze SIP Element xvi